 What is the difference between getting your tubes tied vs. tubal ligation?
 Which is the best?
 What are the side effects?
 Could getting one of these surgeries cause hormonal imbalances?

-"Getting your tubes tied" (the popular expression) and "tubal ligation" (the medical term) refer to the same form of sterilization and a permanent form of pregnancy prevention for women.
-To understand what it means for a woman to have her tubes tied, knowing a little bit about female anatomy will help.
-As a part of the female reproductive system, the ovaries produce eggs.
-These eggs travel through the fallopian tubes.
-If an egg and a sperm meet in the fallopian tube, fertilization occurs.
+Getting your tubes tied (the popular expression) and tubal ligation (the medical term) actually refer to the same process!
+Tubal ligation is generally considered a permanent form of pregnancy prevention, or sterilization, for people assigned female at birth.
+The tubes in question refer to the fallopian tubes, which are a set of thin tubes that transport eggs from the ovaries to the uterus during ovulation.
+If an egg and a sperm meet in the fallopian tube, fertilization can occur.
 A fertilized egg then travels to the uterus, where it imbeds itself on the uterine wall and may develop as a pregnancy.
-Tubal ligation is a procedure that cuts or blocks the fallopian tube in order to prevent an egg and sperm from meeting, thus preventing pregnancy.
-There are a few different tubal ligation procedures, each with their own pros and cons.
-To your question about hormonal imbalance as a result of the procedure, recent research suggests that tubal ligations do not have a significant impact on reproductive hormones (more on that later).
+Tubal ligation is a procedure that cuts, ties off, or blocks the fallopian tubes in order to prevent an egg and sperm from meeting.
+To your question about hormonal imbalance as a result of the procedure, recent research suggests that tubal ligations don’t have a significant impact on reproductive hormones (more on that later).

 So what can be expected during the procedure?
 Some types of tubal ligation involve small incisions near the belly button to cut or block the fallopian tubes.
 Anesthesia is generally used, and the type of anesthesia depends on how the procedure is done, which is a decision that can navigated with a health care provider.
 With this procedure, the results are considered permanent.
 While surgery can be performed to attempt a reversal, it tends to be quite complicated and there’s no assurance that it’ll be successful.